The transaction also marks the final exit of household products maker Procter & Gamble Co

 In contrast, Pringles will be center plate for Kellogg, Bryant said, meaning that Kellogg could put more focus on Pringles than P&G had.

 P&G said the deal would lead to an after-tax gain from the deal of $1.4 billion to $1.5 billion, or 47 to 50 cents per share, about the same amount it estimated when it first announced the deal with Diamond in April 2011.

 About 1,700 P&G employees will move to Kellogg.

 Kellogg will borrow $2 billion to complete the deal and expects to limit its share repurchase program for about two years.
 Excluding one-time costs and the impact of reduced buybacks, the deal will add 8 to 10 cents per share to Kellogg's earnings in 2012 and 22 to 25 cents in 2013, Kellogg said.

 Including those items, the deal will lower Kellogg's earnings per share in 2012 by 11 to 16 cents.

-P&G said that, should the deal be completed this fiscal year ending in June, it would earn about $3.77 to $3.93 per share, including the one-time gain from the deal.
+P&G said that should the deal get done this fiscal year ending in June, it would earn about $3.77 per share to $3.93 per share including the one-time gain from the deal.

-(Reporting by Jessica Wohl in Cincinnati, Martinne Geller and Phil Wahba in New York; Editing by Gerald E. McCormick, Dave Zimmerman and Andre Grenon)
+(Reporting by Jessica Wohl in Cincinnati, Martinne Geller and Phil Wahba in New York; Editing by Gerald E. McCormick, Dave Zimmerman)